funderburkjim/Markup-Sanskrit-Names-of-Plants/README.md

-When this project is completed, there will be a file snp_adj.txt in the repository which will be a modified version of snp.txt; furthermore, the modifications will be accomplished by one or more Python(version 2.7) programs and possibly some ancillary text files.
+When this project is completed, there will be a file snp_adj.txt in the repository which will be a modified version of snp.txt; furthermore, the modifications will be accomplished by one or more Python(version 2.7) programs and possibly some ancillary text files, also in the repository.
+The sequence of steps required to construct snp_adj.txt from snp.txt will be specified by a shell script (redo_adj.sh),  Thus, the construction of the adjusted digitization (snp_adj.txt) will be accomplished in a repeatable (programmatic) way - by rerunning the shell script.

   The first (and perhaps only) part of the project will deal with capitalization in  Appendix 4 part of snp.txt.

 [Issue#1](https://github.com/funderburkjim/Markup-Sanskrit-Names-of-Plants/issues/1) describes the context of this capitalization problem.